 For more information, the Swiss Tropical and Public Health Institute in Basel is a great resource: https://www.swisstph.ch/en/

-And there is also a smartphone App about ticks in Switzerland, including what to do if you are bitten, and a video showing how to remove a tick.
+And there is also a smartphone App about ticks in Switzerland including a video showing how to remove a tick.
 Search “Zecke – Tique” in the App store or on Google Play.
 The App is available in English.

 Stay safe with this knowledge, but still enjoy the wonderful countryside that Switzerland has to offer this summer season.